 In 2001, 2002, and 2003, the unidentified silver banded adult female falcon laid eggs that never hatched.
 It was discovered that the adult male falcon was Will YX4 whose primary nest was at the Multifoods Tower with another female.

 On May 25, 2005 two of the four eggs in the nest in the Fifth Street Tower hatched.
 Two female chicks were born to the resident female falcon and a new male falcon, named Bor.
 Bor was fledged in 2003 at an NSP smokestack in Monticello.
 The two chicks were named Erica and Felicia during their banding on June 14, 2005.

 In January 2007, the Raptor Center installed a nesting box in the Fifth Street tower.
 This allows a larger, more even surface for the falcons to build their nest in.
 The intent is that more even incubation of the eggs will lead to fewer unhatched eggs.
 On June 4, 2007 one male chick was banded and officially named Alejandro.

 After 2007, our aging resident female peregrine was unable to produce viable eggs and we were without chicks for a few years.
 She passed away some time in 2011, but her last official sighting in March of 2011 made her the oldest known peregrine falcon in North American at 19 years 10 months of age.

 In 2012 a new female took up residence in the tower and produced one female (Zara) and three male chicks (Bud, Hens Solo and Screech) that year.
-In 2013, two male and two female chicks were banded and names will again be determined through a name suggestion and voting process.
+In 2013, two male (Taka and Nick) and two female (Eve and Aerial) chicks were banded.

 The Municipal Building Commission would like to thank the Raptor Center at the University of Minnesota for all the information they provided.
 More information regarding the Peregrine Falcons can be found at http://www.midwestperegrine.org/